 - Content – Keep your content as brief as possible to get your point across.
 Utilize bulleted points, subheadings, bold and italicized text to help people scan the content easier and help search engines understand the key words and phrases you wish to be found for.
 Learn how to utilize keywords effectively.

 - Comments – Comments enhance the content on the page with additional relevant content.
 They also provide an opportunity for your audience to engage with your brand or company.
-Utilizing a socially integrated commenting system like Disqus will get your content shared more between like networks.
+We’ve abandoned most of the third-party plugins and opted in just for the WordPress default – which is integrated into their Mobile apps, making it easy to respond and approve.

 - Call To Action – Now that you have the reader on your blog, what do you want them to do?
 Would you like them to subscribe?
 Register for a download?
 Attend a demonstration of your software?
 Optimization of your blog post isn’t complete unless you have a path for the reader to engage deeper with your company.

-- Topics – Sometimes search engine visitors click through but don’t find what they’re looking for.
+- Categories and Tags – Sometimes search engine visitors click through but don’t find what they’re looking for.
 Having other posts listed that are relevant can provide deeper engagement with the visitor and avoid them bouncing.
 Have plenty of options for the visitor to stay and engage more!
+You can help this by ensuring you have a discreet amount of categories, trying to assign each post to a minimum of them.
+For tags, you’ll want to do the opposite – trying to add tags for keyword combinations that may drive people to the post.
+Tags don’t help with SEO in as much as internal search and related posts.